article

 How we built a Spotlight Importer for MCAP files using Swift

-Foxglove Studio provides users with a flexible interface of highly customizable panels, allowing them to load and visualize a variety of robotics data sources.
-But as a hybrid web and desktop app, Studio can offer an enhanced user experience by integrating more deeply with the operating system.
+Foxglove provides users with a flexible interface of highly customizable panels, allowing them to load and visualize a variety of robotics data sources.
+But as a hybrid web and desktop app, Foxglove can offer an enhanced user experience by integrating more deeply with the operating system.

-In this post, I’ll describe the development process behind an integration we recently added to the Studio desktop app on macOS: the Spotlight Importer for MCAP files.
+In this post, I’ll describe the development process behind an integration we recently added to the Foxglove desktop app on macOS: the Spotlight Importer for MCAP files.

 Why Spotlight?

-The Foxglove Studio desktop app already offers a few basic integrations:
+The Foxglove desktop app already offers a few basic integrations:

 • Deep links open directly in the app